jag-academy/mkdocs/docs/06-Plutus-transactions.md

 ### 2. Serialize your Plutus on chain code

-By building the project, we generate a binary that compiles this script.
+By building nthe project, we generate a binary that compiles this script.

 ```
 cabal update